graphcommerce-org/graphcommerce/docs/content/getting-started/readme.md

 ### Query fragments

 Every component that requires data from Magento or GraphCMS has its own `.graphql` file, containing a GraphQL query fragment.
-GraphQL Code Generator is used to convert query fragments to both the GraphQL document (query or mutation) and Typescript type definitions, both captured in `.gql(.ts)` files. `.gql(.ts)` are generated at build time.
+GraphQL Code Generator (codegen) is used to convert query fragments to both the GraphQL document (query or mutation) and Typescript type definitions, both captured in `.gql(.ts)` files. `.gql(.ts)` are generated at build time.

 Pages run queries in the getStaticProps function and pass the response as props.
 Pages have a single page query, that combines multiple query fragments from